KinzaGhaffar/CPP-Project/README.md

 ## Project Overview

 This project is a Bus Ticket Reservation System implemented in C++.
-It provides various functionalities and the system is designed to handle both female and male passengers, providing a user-friendly interface for seamless interaction.
+It provides various functionalities with a user-friendly interface for seamless interaction.

 ## Features